-What is Digital Realty’s response if individuals show flu-like symptoms while onsite?
+What is Digital Realty's response if individuals show flu-like symptoms whilst onsite?

 - In the event that an individual is or becomes symptomatic on site, Digital Realty has defined protocols which include isolating the individual in a pre-defined area, notifying management and assisting the individual to leave the site and seek medical attention immediately.

-- In addition, the site teams have identified an exit path from the isolation area designed to minimize exposure to others while exiting symptomatic persons from the site.
-Once a person has been removed from the site, a thorough cleaning of the isolation area, exit path and other areas where the person may have traveled will be performed.
+- In addition, the site teams have identified an exit path from the isolation area designed to minimise exposure to others whilst exiting symptomatic persons from the site.
+Once a person has been removed from the site, a thorough cleaning of the isolation area, exit path and other areas where the person may have travelled will be performed.

 - Digital Realty’s site management will contact its regional management team and advise the main point of contact for the customer or supplier be informed of the incident.